-State atheism is an attempt to invoke this trope, which seems to lead to a considerable amount of Utopia Justifies the Means.
-Since Karl Marx viewed religion as a tool of the bourgeoisie, communist countries have done this as a matter of course.
-It tends to end up as replacing the worship of a god with the worship of the country's dictator or the worship of communist founders (including Marx himself).
-However, state atheism is actually older than communism, having first been attempted in revolutionary France as the Cult of Reason, busts of revolutionary Jean-Paul Marat briefly replacing the Catholic icons in the churches.
+- State atheism is an attempt to invoke this trope, which seems to lead to a considerable amount of Utopia Justifies the Means.
+Since Karl Marx viewed religion as a tool of the bourgeoisie, communist countries have done this as a matter of course, though tends to end up as replacing the worship of a god with the worship of the country's dictator or the worship of communist founders (including Marx himself).
+It was first attempted in revolutionary France as the Cult of Reason, busts of revolutionary Jean-Paul Marat briefly replacing the Catholic icons in the churches.
 Deist Maximilien Robespierre replaced this with state deism in the Cult of the Supreme Being, and having statues of the Goddess Liberty set up.
 This was hardly better, and the government actively persecuted Catholics, especially clergy, who opposed it.

 - The Soviet Union tried multiple times to invoke this trope through anti-religious campaigns, and by 1982 only 20% of Russians actively practiced religion, with a third declaring themselves atheist or non-religious.
 A few decades after the fall of the Soviet Union, a 2012 survey found that only 13% of Russians identify as atheists or non-religious.